 There has been enough noise (apart from that of the firecrackers) about celebrating an eco-friendly Diwali.
+It is our citizen social responsibility (CSR) to do so.
 While we all wish to save the environment, a list of better alternatives to celebrate in an eco-sensitive manner can bring about a sea change.
 Ecosac suggests 7 ways you can preserve the environment while you rejoice.

 1. Light Up